deckarep/KaraokeBerry/README.md

 The sytem is not yet completely built out to work on the Raspberry Pi.
 All development has been done so far on a Mac running Mountain Lion.
 It's currently working using a VLC remote controller that I built but I have to create one for the Raspberry Pi still.
 This involves probably using PyKaraoke and somehow hooking into it so that it can be controlled remotely similar to how I'm doing it for VLC.

 Also, the login system is not complete.
-The searcher is slow, simply because I'm doing a naive linear search which is obviously not ideal.
+The searcher is slow, simply because I'm doing a naive linear O(n) search which is obviously not ideal.
 I'll work on that eventually.

 There is currently no persistence either.
 If the system crashes, the state of app is lost.
+Obviously not ideal.

 ## How it works